Take the Quiz

 Glaucoma is characterized by the build up of pressure within the eye causing damage to the optic nerve.

-Treatment options for glaucoma may include eye drops (topical), oral medications, surgery involving lasers, drug implants, traditional surgical options or a combination approach.[1, 2] The type of treatment will be determined by a number of factors, including the type of glaucoma, cause of glaucoma, response to previous treatment and an individual’s ability to tolerate treatment side-effects.
+Glaucoma treatment options may include eye drops (topical), oral medications, surgery involving lasers, drug implants, traditional surgical options or a combination approach.[1, 2] The type of treatment will be determined by a number of factors, including the type of glaucoma, cause of glaucoma, response to previous treatment and an individual’s ability to tolerate treatment side-effects.

 Glaucoma can be treated with drugs of various classes (types) or a combination of more than one of the following, including prostaglandin analogues, beta blockers, carbonic anhydrase inhibitors, adrenergic agonist, miotics, and hyperosmotic agents.
 [1, 3] The name of each class of drug describes the action it has on different components of the body (proteins, hormones, etc.).
 These classes of drugs either increase the fluid flowing out of the eye or reduce the amount of fluid produced in the eye, both providing options to reduce pressure build-up in the eye.